-50% of the performance rights awards will vest one year after grant and 50% of the awards will vest two years after grant, subject to participants satisfying employment service conditions.
-In accordance with AASB 2 Share-based Payments, the year of employment in which participants become eligible for the DSTI, the year preceding the grant, is included in the vesting period over which the fair value of the performance rights is amortised.
-Consequently, 50% of the fair value of the performance rights is amortised over two years and 50% of the award is amortised over three years.
+50% of those performance rights awards will vest one year after grant and 50% of the awards will vest two years after grant, subject to participants satisfying employment service conditions.
+In accordance with AASB 2 Share-based Payments, the year of employment in which participants become eligible for the DSTI, the year preceding the grant, is included in the vesting period over which the fair value of those performance rights is expensed.
+Consequently, 50% of the fair value of those performance rights is expensed over two years and 50% of the award is expensed over three years.